UNITED STATES

 Recently adopted accounting pronouncements.
 In June 2016, the FASB issued ASU 2016-13, “Financial Instruments – Credit Losses”.
 This update affects entities holding financial assets and net investment in leases that are not accounted for at fair value through net income.
 The amendments affect loans, debt securities, trade receivables, net investment in leases, off-balance sheet credit exposures, reinsurance receivables, and any other financial assets not excluded from the scope that have the contractual right to receive cash.
 The Company adopted this update effective January 1, 2023.
 The adoption of this update did not have a material impact on the Company’s financial position, results of operations or liquidity since it does not have a history of credit losses.

-New accounting pronouncements not yet adopted.
 The Company considers the applicability and the impact of all ASUs.
 ASUs were assessed and determined to be either not applicable, the effects of adoption are not expected to be material or are clarifications of ASUs previously disclosed.

 NOTE 3.
 Acquisitions

-Other acquisitions.
-During the nine months ended September 30, 2023 and 2022, the Company incurred a total of $
+During the six months ended June 30, 2024 and 2023, the Company incurred a total of $

 NOTE 4.
 Fair Value Measurements